RaoufDannaoui1/turtlebot3_with_niryo/README.md

       pyniryo
       pyniryo2

-## First Step Installing the Required Packages .
+## Installing the Required Packages.
 For this step we have followed the instructions provided on [emanual robotics][1], and then manipulated those packages to match our project goal.
 Sstart by installing the edited AutoRace 2020 meta package on your Remote PC.

       cd ~/catkin_ws/src/